 A list of our past fellows can be found here.

 For more information on how to apply, please read our FAQ section.
-The application period opens July 1st, 2020.

-- a semester-long letter of appointment
+- a nine-month-long letter of appointment;

-- eligibility for health coverage
+- eligibility for optional health coverage;

-- office space in the BMI offices on the campus of UNLV
+- office space in the BMI offices on the campus of UNLV;

 - Offer readings, craft talks, and other public presentations to the readers and writers of UNLV and Southern Nevada.

-- A writing sample (10 pages, double-spaced, 12 pt.)
+- A writing sample (10 pages maximum,* double-spaced, 12 pt. font).

-- A résumé or CV
+- A résumé or CV.